 While Application-to-Person (A2P) messaging includes a broad range of possible channels, it is important to note that the market is not static.

-We previously looked at the A2P SMS messaging space as it currently exists, and even made a few predictions about how the current major technologies would fare in the near future.
+We previously looked at the A2P SMS messaging space & challenges as it currently exists, and even made a few predictions about how the current major technologies would fare in the near future.
 Now it is time to look more intently at that future and see what lies ahead for the world of A2P.

 If companies in the mobile sphere want to keep ahead, they must look ahead.
 As inventor and futurist Richard Buckminster Fuller said: We want “to be architects of the future, not its victims.”
 Knowing how the market is likely to react can help companies plan and make the most out of emerging technologies.